1989 Bhagalpur violence

 The Bhagalpur violence of 1989 took place between Hindus and Muslims in the Bhagalpur district of Bihar, India.
 The violence started on 24 October 1989, and the violent incidents continued for 2 months, affecting the Bhagalpur city and 250 villages around it.
+The victims were mainly Muslims.
 Over 1,000 people were killed (around 900 of which were Muslims), and another 50,000 were displaced as a result of the violence.
+Alternative sources place the casualty figure at nearly 2,000, with a PUDR report stating that 93% of the victims were Muslim.
 It was the worst instance of Hindu-Muslim violence in independent India at the time.

 Background

 Bhagalpur has a history of communal violence.
 In 1989, tensions between Hindus and Muslims escalated during the Muharram and Bisheri Puja festivities in August.

 In 1989, as part of the Ram Janmabhoomi campaign, which aimed to construct a Hindu temple at Ayodhya in place of the Babri mosque, the Vishwa Hindu Parishad (VHP) had organized a Ramshila procession in Bhagalpur.
 The procession aimed to collect bricks (shilas) for the proposed Ram temple at Ayodhya.
 One such procession passing through Fatehpur village provoked brickbatting and arson on 22 October.
 Prior to the outbreak of the riots, two false rumors about the killing of Hindu students started circulating: one rumor stated that nearly 200 Hindu university students had been killed by the Muslims, while another rumor stated that 31 Hindu boys had been murdered with their bodies dumped in a well at the Sanskrit College.
 Apart from these, political and criminal rivalries in the area had played a role in inciting the riots.